Fill out this short form to have a one-on-one conversation with one of these recent Fellows.

 Bronfman after Bronfman — how the program continues to change my life after high school.

 The creative community I found in Bronfman, both within and outside of the official curriculum.

 Laila Brustin (’20)

 High School: Nashville School of the Arts

-Background: I identify as queer, use she/they pronouns, and am from Nashville, Tennessee.
+Background: I use she/they pronouns, and am from Nashville, Tennessee.
 I grew up in a conservative Jewish setting, but after leaving Jewish day school I was both homeschooled and home-shuled.
-Most of my current Jewish activities revolve around the LGBTQ+ Jewish organization Keshet, and when I’m visiting family in Los Angeles, participating in Holiday and Shabbat programs at IKAR, a pluralistic Jewish community.
+Most of my current Jewish activities revolve around the Hillel at Wellesley college and with the LGBTQ+ Jewish organization Keshet.

-Three terms to describe your relationship to Judaism in high school: Home based; Difficult to find a community that fit well; Meaningful.
+Three terms to describe your relationship to Judaism in high school: Home based & Meaningful; Difficult to find community.

 One reason you think someone should apply to Bronfman: To meet students from entirely different backgrounds who want to have conversations with you!
 For personal development, to create lasting friendships, to learn many new things.
 To have an incredible experience doing all of it.

 Aspects of Bronfman you’d especially like to talk to prospective applicants about: I would love to talk about the general experience of each seminar, what kinds of learning and programs happen, How I changed from the fellowship experience, and examples of conversations that came up during my fellowship year.
 I am also happy to answer any questions or concerns the applicant may have, or to put them in touch with someone who may know more.

 Eli Buchdahl (’19)